ViLPy/Valamis/README.md

 The solution uses Liferay database, so no need to install additional database.

 If deployed against a portlet container, the end-user features are available via the portlet's standard View mode, while administrative features are available via the Edit mode.
 Also there is another portlet for question editor, quiz editor and gradebook.

-The solution will be further developed to support the full set of requirements from the SCORM set of standards.

 ### Download
 Github has deprecated the Download section.
 You can download the latest distributable from here: **http://opensource.arcusys.com/learn/learn-web/1.4.5/**